Skip to main content

 If you have ever tried to sell B2B services to a crypto project, you know the silence can feel brutal.
 That silence is rarely about your capability, it is usually about trust, timing, and inbox filters.

 Before you build sequences, line up minimum-send fields on each prospect row for SEO and link-building outreach so copywriters inherit context instead of guessing.
+If your plan includes LinkedIn as a paid channel, keep the first test controlled and role-specific so results are readable.
+Use this checklist to set up founder targeting and Sponsored Messaging without drifting: LinkedIn Ads founder targeting checklist.

 Validate Your Crypto Audience Before You Spend on Ads (Case Study)